-My husband and I get together with four other couples once per month to have dinner and spend time together.
-Last night, we all hugged each other as we arrived and again as we left.
-Later, as I was revelling in how good I felt inside after such an enjoyable evening, I started thinking about oxytocin, the vagus nerve, and memory as related to happiness.
-(I mean, wouldn’t those be your first thoughts?!)
+My husband and I used to get together with four other couples once per month to have dinner and spend time together.
+Upon departing, we would all hug each other and then bask in the connection glow for the rest of the evening.
+This brings to mind oxytocin, the vagus nerve, and memory as related to happiness.
+(I mean, isn’t that what it brought up for you?!)

 Oxytocin affects the brain and the organs in the peripheral nervous system.
 The release of oxytocin has been shown to increase trust toward others with whom we are bonding, but also to quiet stress response in the body by modulating levels of the stress hormone cortisol, inhibiting cardiovascular response to stress, and lowering the amygdala’s (fear center in the brain) response to stimuli.